ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 Variables hold references to objects.
 The assignment `A = a = b = "abc"` puts a reference to the string `"abc"` into `A`, `a`, and `b`.

-When you called `b.concat("d")`, you invoked the concat method on that object, changing it from `"abc"` to `"abcd"`.
-Because `a` and `A` also reference that same object, their apparent value changes too.
+When you call `b.concat("d")`, you invoke the concat method on that object, changing it from `"abc"` to `"abcd"`.
+Because `a` and `A` also reference that same object, their apparent values change too.

 This is less of a problem in practice than it might appear.